 Visa options for remote workers in Vietnam

 Basic Vietnam tourist visa options are quite easy to obtain.
-The ones we’ve listed below are tailored to different needs and nationalities of applicants, and they include:
+The ones we’ve listed below are tailored to the different needs and nationalities of applicants, and they include:

 • A visa exemption – There are 23 countries exempted from requiring a visa, and citizens of those countries can stay for 14 or 30 days, depending on their nationality